Amruthadanduboyina/calculator/README.md

 calcistyle.css: The CSS file responsible for the calculator's styling. calcjs.js: The JavaScript file that contains the logic for the calculator's functionality.

-How to Use

-Clone or download the repository.
-Open index.html in any web browser.
-Use the on-screen buttons to perform calculations.